3 Reasons Why it is Time for a New WordPress Theme

 If you ask yourself this question, the answer is most likely yes.

-It’s common for busy business owners to keep their sites as-is for longer than they should.
-Especially if the website still looks pretty cool and serves its purpose.
+It’s common for busy business owners to keep their sites as-is for longer than they should, especially if the website still looks cool and serves its purpose.
 But is that truly the case?

 WordPress has evolved quite a bit in the last year.
 Improving the Gutenberg block editor, adding features and functionality, and squashing bugs.
 However, you are on borrowed time if you are not using a block-enabled theme.

 When you fall behind in technology, you will never know what opportunities you may have missed.
-Such as visitors who moved on because your site is missing functionality they are used to and gives a hint of being outdated.
+For example, visitors may have moved on because your site lacks the functionality they are used to, which hints at being outdated.

 It is not uncommon to find that the same sites with an older look are also not updated regarding content, WordPress, and plugins.
 But then you look to the footer, and we find a copyright notice from years ago at the bottom of every page.
 Not good.